 NIB Capital NV, headquartered in the Netherlands, is a major European capital-market specialist providing investment banking, private equity and asset management services.
 NIB Capitals business units - NIB Capital Bank, NIB Capital Asset Management and NIB Capital Private Equity - have their own solution platforms and wanted to be able to exchange information between the units in a platform independent way.
 NIB chose XML and MS-BizTalk as the middleware to do this.
 NIB Capital Bank uses LANSA Integrator to extract and update data from its iSeries based commercial lending system and provide this information in XML format in an IFS file to MS-BizTalk.
 Information flows both ways and LANSA Integrator is used to respond to and initiate data exchange requests.

-Ontario Student Assistance Program (OSAP), an initiative of the Ministry of Education in Canada, offers a multilingual Web site http://osap.gov.on.ca where a LANSA for the Web application allows students to apply online for loans and grants and check the status of their application.
-As some documents exchanged between OSAP and students are official documents that need signatures, the solution has been extended with LANSA Integrator services for secure PDF downloads and Web Signatures.
+Ontario Student Assistance Program (OSAP), an initiative of the Ministry of Education in Canada, offers a multilingual website https://osap.gov.on.ca where a LANSA for the Web application allows students to apply online for loans and grants and check the status of their application.
+As some documents exchanged between OSAP and students are official documents that need signatures, the solution has been extended with LANSA Integrator services for secure PDF downloads and web signatures.

 Paradigm Housing Group is a leading provider of affordable housing in England.
-Paradigm owns and manages over 11,000 properties and provides a wide range of housing and support services throughout the South, East Midlands and London.
-Paradigm uses LANSA Integrator to exchange information on property repair and maintenance work that is outsourced to Connaught Plc.
-LANSA Integrator generates work request documents in XML and posts these to Connaught's FTP site.
-As repair works are scheduled or completed, Connaught's system sends back XML documents so Paradigm can include the details in their cost control and performance monitoring reports.
+Paradigm owns and manages over 14,000 properties and provides a wide range of housing and support services throughout the South, East Midlands and London.
+Paradigm uses LANSA Composer for all its integrations, including for the exchange of information on property repair and maintenance work that is outsourced.
+Other integrations are with third party payment, text messaging, bank account verification and post code look-up systems, and with an outsourced out-of- hours support company.
 Read the Case Study

 Rotary Corporation is the world's largest supplier of parts and accessories for outdoor power equipment.
 Using LANSA Commerce Edition, Rotary has recently replaced its old B2B site with a new responsive website.
 The site offers everything you expect in a modern B2B solution, including order tracking, PDF invoice access and a facility for dealers to export rich product data.
 LANSA Integrator is used for ePayment, generation of PDF documents and automated email distribution of order confirmations and invoices.
 Read the Case Study